-30A ILLUSTRATOR®: BEGINNING COMPUTER DRAWING AND DESIGN
+30A ILLUSTRATOR®: BEGINNING COMPUTER DRAWING AND DESIGN 3 units, 2 lecture hours, 4 lab hours ADVISORIES: English 1A or 1AH.

 Adobe Illustrator®, a vector graphics software editor, is studied in this beginning level computer drawing course.
 Students use the elements and principles of design to create logos, icons, drawings, typography, and illustrations for print, web, video, and mobile.
 (A, CSU, UC) (C-ID ARTS 250)